mohsiur/generator-aws-lambda-maven/README.md

 ## Creating a new project

 To create a new project, first be in the directory of all your projects then run the following command and follow the respective instructions as it appears on your command line.
-Detailed info on each repo is given in the wiki.

 `yo aws-lambda-maven`

 ## To-Do List